 House Tutors oversee a year group within a House and are responsible for approximately ten tutees.
 Tutors hold two weekly meetings with their tutees to make sure they’re balancing their academic workload, sports and extra-curricular activities in addition to using this time for general discussion.
 Topics covered include etiquette, time keeping and personal goal setting.

 Each House also extends responsibilities to some senior pupils who do their best to make sure each pupil enjoys their time in the House and participates fully in the various activities on offer in the wider school.
 These senior pupils, led by the Head of House, use the insights they’ve built up over their years at Strathallan to answer younger pupils’ questions and to encourage them to take part in house activities like concerts, plays, musical and debating competitions, and so on.

 When pupils first join Strathallan they’re assigned a ‘buddy’ in their House.
 Their role is to make sure new pupils have a friendly face who can show them around, introduce them to new friends and answer any questions pupils may have.

 The Houses are a home from home for pupils and are designed to be welcoming and comfortable.
-Each House has a communal lounge and games room, study areas, brew rooms and small sitting rooms on each floor and basic kitchen facilities with daily supplies of fruit, bread, milk, butter and jam.
-Pupils have their meals in the centrally located Dining Hall.
+Each House has a communal lounge and games room, study areas, kitchen areas (brew rooms) and small sitting rooms on each floor and basic kitchen facilities with daily supplies of fruit, bread, milk, butter and jam.
+Pupils have their meals in the centrally-located Dining Hall.
 Each House also has wireless network coverage that pupils can use.